rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 And that’s it.

 But that’s not all.
 Getting pre-made feed templates is only one aspect of Product Feed Manager.

 But you can do so much more with it such as adding additional product data, category mapping, advanced filter options to generate feed with selected products, or even create a custom feed for merchants that we do have a template for.

 You can also automate the feed generation process whenever you make changes to your store (such as adding a new product, or changing product details, etc) using it’s scheduled update feature.

 The plugin is designed to make it easy for both beginners and advanced users.
 Whether you are starting out and have little knowledge on feed requirements for marketplaces, or an advanced user who wants to customize the feed data, Product Feed Manager has you covered.

 Sure, you might find other plugins out there that are quite good.
 But with Product Feed Manager, we want to ensure that you, as the user, is the first priority.
-That is why we always provide high quality support and constantly work on improving the plugin with new and improved features to make the life easier for you when it comes to promoting your products on online marketplaces.
+That is why we always provide high quality support and constantly work on improving the plugin with new and improved features to make life easier for you when it comes to promoting your products on online marketplaces.

 Following are all the core features that we have released over the years to make this plugin the best Product Feed Management solution for your business.

 **Auto-sync with Google Shopping**

 You can auto-sync your store products with Google Merchant Shop (Google Shopping).

 You can set it up so that your generated product feed (product data feed) will automatically be updated and sent to your Google Merchant Shop as per your schedule.

 You do not need to download and upload the feed for Google Shopping Center manually.

 **Category Mapping**

 Google requires you to set your products under their fixed Category Lists.
 But changing your own store's categories is not necessary.

 You can use the category mapping feature to map your store categories according to Google's.

 So your store's categories will still be the same while your products will be placed under the relevant Google category on the product feed.

-You can use it to map categories for other sites as well (i.e., it is not limited to Google Shopping).
-It used to be a required field for generating WooCommerce product feed for google merchant and Google Shopping, but now this is an optional field.
+You can use it to map categories for other sites as well (i.e., > *it is not limited to Google Shopping*).

+It used to be a required field for generating WooCommerce product feeds for google merchants and Google Shopping, but now this is an optional field.

-> *Not only does it supports 1-to-1 category mapping but you can also map subsets of products on a merchant-category based on product names.*
+> *Not only does it support 1-to-1 category mapping but you can also map subsets of products on a merchant-category based on product names.*

 **Extensive Filter Options**

-You can use the smooth filter options to include or exclude the required products of your store to the product feed.
+You can use the smooth filter options to include or exclude the required products of your store from the product feed.
 You can filter by categories, tags, or apply custom filters using other attributes.

+You also get custom filter options.
+Now you can generate feed more precisely using new Product Creation Date & Product Last Modified Date conditions for Custom Filter.

 **Schedule Auto Update Of the Product Feed**

 Any changes you make to product data, you can set a schedule for your product feed to be updated automatically.

 You do not need to manually update the product feed every time you make changes to your products.

 **Various Product Data Feed File Types**

 With our WooCommerce product feed plugin, you can create different types of feed files according to your merchant needs.

 With selecting your merchant, you can also select what type of feed you want to generate.